Your Prescription Drug Costs Depend on Where You Live and Who's Paying

 Prices are modeled estimates using national average retail cash prices (without discount programs) adjusted by GoodRx's documented city-level percentage variations.

-Losing Medicaid coverage in Little Rock means jumping from $6 to $124 monthly for two medications ($1,416 annually) or $15 to $425 for five medications ($4,920 annually).
+Losing Medicaid in Little Rock means jumping from $6 to $124 monthly for two medications ($1,416 annually), or from $15 to $425 for five medications ($4,920 annually).
 Even in Denver, five-drug costs jump from $15 to $237 monthly ($2,664 annually).
-For those losing coverage, finding the most affordable health insurance is a high priority.
+Newly uninsured patients typically turn to the most affordable health insurance options.

-These prices reflect retail cash costs without discount cards.
-Manufacturer assistance programs and pharmacy discount cards like GoodRx can reduce costs.
-For example, Sanofi offers insulin for $35 monthly through its Valyou Savings Program, and GoodRx coupons can lower generics to $8 to $15 for 30-day supplies.
+All prices are retail cash costs without discount cards.
+Manufacturer assistance programs and pharmacy discount cards like GoodRx can cut costs.
+Sanofi offers insulin for $35 monthly through its Valyou Savings Program, and GoodRx coupons can lower generics to $8 to $15 for 30-day supplies.

-But these programs require enrollment, awareness and pharmacy acceptance.
-Many newly uninsured people encounter retail prices first, creating immediate financial stress.
+Those programs require enrollment, awareness and pharmacy acceptance.
+Many newly uninsured people hit retail prices before learning alternatives exist.

 The Employer Insurance Black Box

-Employer-sponsored insurance covers roughly 160 million Americans.
-The Health Care Cost Institute reports national per-person prescription drug spending of $1,563 annually for 2022, based on claims from Aetna, Humana, Kaiser Permanente and UnitedHealthcare covering 40 million people.
-When combined with average health insurance premim costs, the total financial burden on families mounts quickly.
+The Health Care Cost Institute reports $1,563 in national per-person prescription drug spending for 2022, based on claims from Aetna, Humana, Kaiser Permanente and UnitedHealthcare covering 40 million people.
+That figure doesn't include average health insurance costs, which vary just as widely by state.

-The affordability picture extends beyond drug costs.
+The data gap compounds a broader affordability problem.
 ACA premiums jumped 20% nationally for 2026, with some states seeing increases as high as 67%.
-Even with coverage, nearly 1 in 5 in-network ACA claims are denied, leaving many people paying out of pocket.
-Knowing how to appeal a health insurance claim denial can help recover these unexpected costs.
+Nearly one in five in-network ACA claims are denied even with coverage, leaving enrollees paying out of pocket.
+Knowing how to appeal a denied claim can recover some of those costs.

 State-level employer drug data exists but isn't publicly accessible.
 HCCI's state health spending tool shows aggregate data, but detailed state-by-state prescription costs require individual purchase.
 Some states sell extracts from their all-payer claims databases, but these are costly and incomplete.